 Be sure you get the manager's contact number and entry/exit procedures for your rental home.
 We recommend saving the contact's details in your smartphone and wallet.

 Congratulations on reserving your rental home!
 You're on the right path to a phenomenal vacation!

 During your Stay

-- Please be considerate of the neighborhood.
-Often times, adjacent homes are filled by permanent residents.
-Respecting late-night quiet hours and parking restrictions can make a trip significantly more pleasant.
+- Be considerate of the neighborhood.
+Many times, surrounding households are filled by permanent residents.
+Respecting late-night quiet hours and parking rules can make a vacation considerably more pleasurable.

-- Make sure that you protect the owner (and your stuff!) by keeping the home secured while you are away, just like you would at home.
+- Make certain to protect the rental owner (and your stuff!) by keeping the property secured while you are away, just like you would in your own home.

-- Make sure to walk through the rental one last time and look for damages.
-We recommend walking through with the property manager whenever possible (this isn't always the case)..
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- Be sure to walk through the rental home one last time and look for damages.
+Whenever possible, do this walk-out review with the property manager present.
+If the property owner is not available, make certain to take photos of the property to record its condition.

 - Cafe Atlantic - 0.1 miles